otrv4/otrv4-prekey-server/otrv4-prekey-server.md

   A prekey message id used for local storage and retrieval.

 Prekey owner's instance tag (INT)
-  The instance tag of the client that created the prekey message.
+  The instance tag of the client that created the Prekey Message.
 ```

 ## Notation and Parameters